BotpressAGI/Botpress/readme.md

 bp deploy --public
 ```

-This will make your integration available to all Botpress users on the [Botpress Hub](https://app.botpress.cloud/hub).
+This will make your integration available to all Botpress users on the [Botpress Hub].
 Once a version of your integration is public, it cannot be updated again.

 ## Bots